-The principle that informs non-theological study is the following: Any proposed education must be directly related to and be necessary for a staff member's present role (or a role into which they will be stepping shortly).
+The principle that informs non-theological study is the following: Any proposed education must be directly related to and be necessary for a staff member's present role (or a role into which they will be stepping shortly).22

-If a staff member wants to pursue education that is not directly related to their job, they must pursue it on his or her own time.
-Example: Sarah Staff is a ministry leader who wants to pursue a degree in counseling with a view to going into professional counseling in the future.
-Because this training does not directly equip her for her ongoing role (i.e., directly developing the competencies she needs to lead a local ministry), it does not fall within the scope of the Graduate Studies Program.
+If a staff members want to pursue education that is not directly related to their job, they must pursue it on his or her own time.
+Example: Sarah Staff is an ACD who wants to pursue a degree in counseling with a view to going into professional counseling in the future.
+Because this training does not directly equip her for her ongoing role (i.e., directly developing the competencies she needs to lead a local campus ministry), it does not fall within the scope of the Campus Ministry Graduate Studies Program.
 (Although she cannot receive organizational sponsorship for this training, there is no reason Sarah could not take night courses on her own time.)